victorclaessen/home-assistant.io/source/_integrations/sensibo.markdown

 As the below custom actions [Full state](#full-state) and [Climate react](#climate-react) both require their inputs to be exactly what the API requires, this custom action will provide the capabilities for the device for a certain HVAC mode to help the users on using those actions properly.

+**Action configuration:**

+{% configuration_basic %}
+Target:
+  description: Select the Sensibo climate entity.
+  mandatory: true
+HVAC mode:
+  description: Select the HVAC mode for which you want to get the capabilities.
+  mandatory: true
+{% endconfiguration_basic %}

+**Proposed action use:**

 1. Go to [Developer Tools](https://my.home-assistant.io/redirect/server_controls/).
 2. Switch to the **Actions** page.
 3. Use the `sensibo.get_device_capabilities` action.
 4. Select the `climate` entity as the target.
 5. Select the `hvac_mode` from the available list.
-6. Select **Perform action** to retrieve the available options per capability for that particular `climate` entity.
+6. Select **Perform action** to retrieve the available options.

-From the provided dictionary, copy the case-sensitive options as needed into other action calls used in automations or scripts.
+7. Copy the case-sensitive options as needed to other action calls, automations or scripts.

-### Full state
+### Set full state

-You can send a full state command to Sensibo instead of single commands using the `sensibo.full_state` action.
+You can send a full state command to **Sensibo** instead of single commands using the `sensibo.full_state` action.

+{% note %}

 All fields are required to be according to Sensibo API specifications and are case-sensitive.

+Only provide the fields which are supported by the device.

+{% endnote %}

+**Action configuration:**

+{% configuration_basic %}
+Target:
+  description: Select the Sensibo climate entity.
+  mandatory: true
+HVAC mode:
+  description: Select the HVAC mode for which you want to get the capabilities.
+  mandatory: true
+Target temperature:
+  description: Provide a target temperature if applicable.
+  mandatory: false
+Fan mode:
+  description: Provide a fan mode if applicable.
+  mandatory: false
+Swing mode:
+  description: Provide a swing mode if applicable.
+  mandatory: false
+Horizontal swing mode:
+  description: Provide a horizontal swing mode if applicable.
+  mandatory: false
+Light:
+  description: Provide a setting for the light if applicable.
+  mandatory: false
+{% endconfiguration_basic %}

 {% tip %}